OGGM/oggm/docs/faq.rst

 for example, use volume-area-scaling to compute the volume of glaciers that are missing after an OGGM run.
 Importantly, you have to always be aware that these quantities will be missing from the compiled run outputs, and should be accounted for in quantitative analyses.
+In addition, some glaciers may fail in one climate model / scenario, but not for another.
+Therefore, we recommend to analyse the commonly running glaciers over the entire climate model and scenario ensemble, as e.g. done in the `OGGM standard projections csv files <https://github.com/OGGM/oggm-standard-projections-csv-files>`_.

+.. _glacier-exceeds-domain-boundaries:
 What does the "`Glacier exceeds domain boundaries`" error mean?
 ---------------------------------------------------------------

 This happens when a glacier grows larger than the original map boundaries.
-We recommend to increase the glacier map in this case, by setting `cfg.PARAMS['border']` to a larger value, e.g. 100 or 200.
+We recommend to increase the glacier map in this case, by setting `cfg.PARAMS['border']` to a larger value.
+Since OGGM v1.6, the standard border value for the preprocessed gdirs is 160 if the gdirs are used for projections.
 The larger this value, the larger the glacier can grow (the drawback is that simulations become slower and hungrier in memory because the number of grid points increases as well).
 We do not recommend to go larger than 250.
 However, for these cases it is likely that something else is wrong in your workflow or OGGM itself.